6 Continuous Improvement Tools & Techniques

 Smart managers understand that the best way to capture these valuable insights is to get out of their offices and into the ‘Gemba’.
 This is the place where things actually happen, such as manufacturing or product development.
 Gemba walks involve interacting with staff on an informal basis at the location where they do their work (as opposed to a meeting room).
 It enables observation of real-life situations or the actual production process so that leaders have a better idea of things that are happening.
 This casual yet accurate form of data collection can be a powerful tool for companies that like simple improvement tools and techniques.

 Regular Gemba walks also develop better employee relationships and a greater focus on continuous improvement.
+They provide a framework for regular interaction and create a habit of consistent feedback collection.
 However, it’s important not to use them as an opportunity to reprimand staff as this will make them less likely to open up and share their thoughts.
 This approach is best used to observe and collect data which can be used to inform future decision making.

 3. 5 Why’s